Installing Pivotal Cloud Foundry on OpenStack

 - 1 TB of storage

 - Nova or Neutron networking with floating IP support

 - PCF requires RAW root disk images.
-The Cinder back end for your OpenStack project must support RAW.
+The Cinder back-end for your OpenStack project must support RAW.

-- Pivotal recommends that you use a Cinder back end that supports snapshots.
+- Pivotal recommends that you use a Cinder back-end that supports snapshots.
 This is required for some BOSH functionalities.

-- Pivotal recommends enabling your Cinder back end to delete block storage asynchronously.
+- Pivotal recommends enabling your Cinder back-end to delete block storage asynchronously.
 If this is not possible, it must be able to delete multiple 20 GB volumes within 300 seconds.

-Using an Overlay Network with VXLAN or GRE Protocols:
+The following are requirements for using an Overlay Network with VXLAN or GRE Protocols:

 - If an overlay network is being used with VXLAN or GRE protocols, the MTU of the created VMs must be adjusted to the best practices recommended by the plugin vendor (if any).

 - DHCP must be enabled in the internal network for the MTU to be assigned to the VMs automatically.